swri-robotics/bag-database/README.md

   extracted and stored, and if support for Bing Maps or MapQuest is enabled you can view the vehicle's path on a map.
 - **Downloading**: Every bag file can be downloaded from the interface without needing to find it on the host filesystem.
+Links to bag files can also be obtained by right-clicking on them.
+- **Viewing Images**: You can view the first image on any sensor_msgs/Image or sensor_msgs/CompressedImage topic by clicking on the icon next to the topic in the bag details window.

 ## Compiling